fermyon/spin-kitchensink/readme.md

 ## `rust-outbound-http`: A Rust component that sends an HTTP request

 This is an example of a Rust component that sends sends an HTTP request.
-A requirement for allowing a component so send outbound HTTP requests is adding the domain of the request to the list of `allowed_http_hosts`:
+A requirement for allowing a component to send outbound HTTP requests is adding the domain of the request to the list of `allowed_http_hosts`:

 ```toml